-I guess the most important take for me, from what I hear him say, is to be aware of what occurs in our mind.
+I guess the most important take for me, from what I hear him say, is to be aware of what occurs in our minds.
 Drop the fear of that seminal idea not being good enough, or full enough, and give it a chance to aggregate with others.
-Drop self criticism and create a body of ideas big enough to call it a project.
+Drop self-criticism and create a body of ideas big enough to call it a project.
 The bad ideas will drop out with time and scrutiny, that’s part of the process.
-The change that happens within us while doing it, that state or alertness, we call “the creative response”.
+The change that happens within us while doing it, that state of alertness, we call “the creative response”.

 Focus on the idea, and you will be transformed.
 This change is independent from the output it might have, a drawing, a song, etc. Maybe you don’t make a film after all, but just the fact of caring to understand the shadows on your bay’s face, and how to capture them on camera, the color contrasts throughout spring, or the fact that you appreciate the roughness of the paper you’re drawing on, is worth the while.

 The creative response can shift how we think, how we see; it leads us to feel something different about our experience and the world.
 It compels us to actively participate in it, and challenge the destructive ideologies that oftentimes surround us.

 The creative response is something we do to answer the question: What kind of world do we want to live in?